Improper pruning can damage trees and shrubs on your Portland or SW Washington property

 Pruning fruit trees

 There are two types of fruit tree pruning depending on whether or not production of fruit is a priority.
-There’s a description of each type so you can learn the difference between the two.
-Of course, call us with any questions about fruit tree pruning or to schedule a time for an estimate.
+Here's a description of each type so you can learn the difference between the two.

 Production fruit tree pruning

-This type of pruning does exactly what it says-maximize fruit production.
-The height is pruned and contained in order to facilitate fruit harvest.
-The sides of the canopy are pruned to promote strong structure and lateral branching (meaning the branches grow out to the sides).
+The height is pruned and contained in order to maximize fruit harvest.
+The sides of the canopy are pruned to promote strong structure and lateral branching (branches grow out to the sides).
 A full canopy of foliage is maintained to help prevent sun scalding of the upper branches.

 Ornamental fruit tree pruning

-While the tree will still produce fruit, the goal with this type of pruning is to maintain the tree’s structural ornamental beauty.
+While the tree will still produce fruit, the goal of this pruning is to maintain the tree’s structural ornamental beauty.
 The tree is allowed to grow to its mature size and shape in order to amplify its decorative contribution to the landscape.

-Pruning shrubs are part of your landscape maintenance
+Pruning shrubs should be part of landscape maintenance

 Hand pruning for best results